marbl/MetagenomeScope/README.md

-The `-os` / `--output-ccstats` option will write out a [TSV file](https://en.wikipedia.org/wiki/Tab-separated_values) describing all components in the assembly graph.
+The `-os` / `--output-ccstats` option will write out a [TSV file](https://en.wikipedia.org/wiki/Tab-separated_values) describing all components in the assembly graph in this way.
+This is a simple way to summarize even massive graphs; it can be useful if you're working, for example, on a remote server (and you just want an overview of the basic structure of a graph's components).

-MetagenomeScope will still apply the `-maxn` and `-maxe` options to ignore very large connected components of the graph; you can turn off these settings (and thus tell MetagenomeScope to look at _all_ components of the graph) by setting them to `0`.
+If your graph is large enough, and if you don't intend to visualize it anyway, then you will probably also want to disable the `-maxn` and `-maxe` options (and thus tell MetagenomeScope to consider all components, no matter how large they are).

-So, the following command will work:
+The following command produces a TSV file named `stats.tsv` summarizing all components of an assembly graph:

 ```
 mgsc -i graph.gfa -os stats.tsv -maxn 0 -maxe 0